 Tonya McCool is a full-time, licensed physical therapist who received her Doctorate of Physical Therapy from Chatham University and previously received her bachelor’s degree in health science from Mount Aloysius College.
 She also works in early intervention treating children 0-3 outside of Chan Soon-Shiong Medical Center at Windber.
 Tonya has had experience in a variety of settings including pediatrics, early intervention, acute care, and outpatient physical therapy.
 Areas of interest that Tonya currently treats in include pediatrics, vestibular rehabilitation, balance, and neurology.
 When not at the clinic, you will often find Tonya spending time with family and friends, participating on recreational teams, and doing photography.

 Alexa Brown is a full-time pediatric occupational therapist with a master’s degree in occupational therapy from Saint Francis University and a bachelor’s degree in health science.
 She received a minor in psychology.
 She previously served as an adjunct instructor in the Saint Francis University occupational therapy department.
 Alexa has experience in acute care, inpatient rehabilitation, outpatient, and skilled nursing settings.
 She continues to further her knowledge in the field of occupational therapy with continuing education courses.
 Special focuses include topics of sensory integration, autism, feeding, and therapeutic listening.
-In her free time, Alexa enjoys spending time with family, traveling, and volleyball.
+Alexa is a Certified Autism Specialist and is a Board Certified Telepractice Specialist.
+In her free time, she enjoys spending time with family, traveling, and volleyball.

 Shannon Butler is a full-time speech pathologist and clinical supervisor with a master’s degree in speech language pathology from Indiana University of Pennsylvania.
 She has more than 15 years of extensive experience in multiple venues including acute care, inpatient rehabilitation, outpatient, homecare, and was the director of speech therapy services in Virginia.
 Due to her passion with helping those with dysphagia or swallowing disorders/deficits, she has a specialty certification in Deep Pharyngeal Neuromuscular Stimulation and is always completing continuing education courses to increase her knowledge and understanding of the new and upcoming information in speech/language/swallowing treatment.
 Her background interests include swallowing, neurological deficits, and auditory processing deficits.
 She is a native of Windber where she also resides to date with her husband and three children.
 She has a passion for giving children a purpose to communicate and help all to succeed towards goals.